nonchris/sarcastic-text-for-cli/README.md

 1. Basic example with the default settings:
     ```bash
-    make-sarcasm I am excited to use this tool
+    sarcasm I am excited to use this tool
     ```
     Output might look like: `i Am EXcITeD tO UsE THiS TOOl`

 2. Example with custom inversion factor and penalty:
     ```bash
-    echo "This tool is quite amazing" | make-sarcasm  -f 80 -p 50 -a
+    echo "This tool is quite amazing" | sarcasm  -f 80 -p 50 -a
     ```
     Output might look like: `tHiS TOOL Is QUiTe AmAZiNG`